adithaha/workshop-3scale/lab1-Integrate-api.md

        Create usage limit
     ```
 6. Register developer - Basic plan
-   There is existing account Developer, we will use that account to be registered with application plan
+   There is existing account Developer, we will use that account to be registered with application plan.
    Register with Basic plan
    ```
    Choose dropdown Audience